 Clinical Research Scientists are the best paid with the average salary hovering at $130K annually; Finance Directors, District Sales Managers, and Pharmaceutical Field Sales Representatives also rank near the top of the list, pulling in about $126K, approximately $124K, and around $72K, respectively.
 Financial Analysts at Eli Lilly and Company do not see much in the way of financial compensation and represent one of the lower-paid positions ($53K on average) at the company.

-When it comes to location, the highest average paycheck ($124K per year) can be spotted in Roanoke, Va.; New York, N.Y. (around $96K), the company's headquarter city of Indianapolis, Ind. ($82K), Houston, Texas (approximately $81K), and San Diego, Calif. (about $76K) are the next top-paying cities.
-At around $52K, Terre Haute, Ind. is home to some of the lowest pay in the country.
-Within the firm, employees working in Virginia take home the most — $124K annually on average.
+When it comes to location, the highest average paycheck ($124K per year) can be spotted in Roanoke, Va.; New York, N.Y. (around $96K), the company's headquarter city of Indianapolis, Ind. ($81K), and San Diego, Calif. (about $76K) are the next top-paying cities.
+Terre Haute, Ind. is one of the lowest-paid cities, with earnings averaging approximately $52K.
+By state, Pennsylvania offers the highest pay at $90K annually.

 Years of Experience

 Certifications and Degrees

-In this role, the best-paying skill appears to be Clinical Research; individuals who claim it among their capabilities enjoy a higher median salary of $94K annually.
-One of the more prevalent skills at Eli Lilly and Company is Project Management, with close to an eighth considering it a key competency.
-Employees also tend to round out their skills sets with Field Sales, Microsoft Office, and Data Analysis.
+In this role, the best-paying skill appears to be Sales Management; individuals who claim it among their capabilities enjoy a higher median salary of $115K per year.
+A relatively widespread skill at Eli Lilly and Company is Project Management; one in seven of employees use it for work.
+Three more common skills are Field Sales, Microsoft Office, and Data Analysis.

 Benefits and Perks